Kehrlann/spring-security-architecture-workshop/3-authentication/README.md

 ## Step 2: verifying the `x-robot-secret` header

-In the filter, grab the value of the `x-robot-header` header, and display it in the log.
+In the filter, grab the value of the `x-robot-secret` header, and display it in the log.
 If the secret is not equal to `beep-boop`, reject the request, similar to what we have done in the previous filter - maybe change the message to something more "robot-y".